-Trail Running and Mountain Biking in France
+Trail Running in Alpes Maritimes, France

 Trail running in the Park of Mercantour (© A. Gatta)

 that he has done in the French Riviera (Alpes Maritimes)

 He has chosen these trails because of the amazing landscapes, physical or technical challenge, training value (long ascent/descent, technical trail...), etc.

 Some of these trails are short and easy, others are much longer or more technical.
 Some are quite remote, not so well marked, far way from water spring and of phone reach.